You are currently viewing The strange time of in between

 Another time of in between

 One of the harshest realities we face in life is losing loved ones.
-I recently lost my father, and today is his memorial service in Florida.
-He endured a long and painful illness, and his passing signifies freedom for him.
+It’s been nearly a year since my father passed away.
+I’ve been thinking a lot about him lately.
+He endured a long and painful illness, and his passing signified freedom for him.
 He is no longer trapped in an immobile body, and the frustration of not being able to speak is gone.
 Now, he is free to worship God without any physical restrictions.
 However, for those of us who remain, while we rejoice in his freedom, we struggle with the reality of his absence and the absence of all those who have gone before him.

 Perspective keeps me grounded